usask-rc/radiam-hubzero/README.md

 - Log into your HubZero administration section
 - Click on the menu for Components and find Radiam in the list and click on it
 - Edit the `radiam_host_url` setting to match where your Radiam instance is
-- After the end user log into the Radiam on HubZero, add new project to associate a Radiam project and a HubZero project
+- After the regular HubZero user log into the Radiam on HubZero, add new project to associate a Radiam project and a HubZero project

 ### Module Configuration